mighty-snitch

 hardware

-the primary test environments are alpine x86_64 and postmarketos arm64.
+the primary test environments is arch

 prior art